jeff-hykin/universify/story.md

 - Write (in one language)
 - A human readable/editable script
 - Works on a fresh install of every major operating system
-- Has access to massive ecosystem of 3rd party libraries
+- That has access to massive ecosystem of 3rd party libraries
 - And is excessively reliable (no system side effects)

 <br><br>